Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: On Pressure Broadening and Shift

 We present here a condensed theory of pressure broadening and pressure shift (PB/PS) coefficients, including the relevant approximations.
 Although the theory has long been established, multiple formulations of the equations exist, and we therefore find it useful to clarify the specific approach we adopt here.
 Early quantum derivations, still in use, can be found in \cite{1958PhRv..112..855B,ben-reuven_impact_1966,GREEN1977119,Schaefer:1987aa}.
 A comprehensive analysis together with different approximations, as well as several extensions of the theory, can be found in \citet{hartmann2018}.

-Here we make explicit use of the \textit{(i)} impact approximation, \textit{(ii)} the isolated line approximation, and (iii) isolated events approximation, \citep{hartmann2018}.
+Here we make explicit use of the \textit{(i)} impact approximation, \textit{(ii)} the isolated line approximation, and \textit{(iii)} isolated events approximation, \citep{hartmann2018}.
 The impact approximation supposes that the duration of the collision is so short that no dynamics of both target and projectile occur \emph{within} the time of the existence of the complex.
-Isolated line approximation excludes both line mixing, whether through broadening of shift, and the transfer of intensity between the transitions.
+Isolated line approximation neglects the effects of line mixing.
 Although carbon dioxide is notorious for having strong line mixing in the Q-branches of the ``perpendicular'' bands, including the bending fundamental, these are narrow features and not present in the asymmetric stretch fundamental, which has been identified on exoplanets so far.
 Moreover, there are ways to approximately estimate first-order line mixing using energy power gap (EPG) approximation, as it was done for air and self-broadened values in \citet{10.1016/j.jqsrt.2020.107283}.
 Isolated events allow for collisions to always be two-body events, in distinct succession; no three-body events are taken into account.
 This latter approximation holds, in practice, up to approximately 1 amagat density for the gas (number density of one standard atmosphere, at 0 $^{\circ}$C; it amounts to $\approx 2.687 \times10^{19} \text{cm}^{-1}$).

 Let $\sigma^{\text{PB}}(E)$ be the pressure broadening cross section as a function of $E$, the collision energy, and let $\sigma^{\text{PB}}(T)$ be the average of $\sigma^{\text{PB}}(E)$ over the Maxwellian distribution of the collision energy $E$ (energies are defined in the Appendix, section \autoref{sec:notations}).
 A complete derivation of the pressure broadening (PB) and pressure shift (PS) cross sections is found in the seminal papers \cite{ben-reuven_impact_1966,coombe_definitions_1975}.